dibakash/digiattract-clock/README.md

 Analogue Clock with simple javascript, css and html

-Need minor future updates: style, and starting load up ....
+Need minor and future updates: style, and starting load up ....